 In contrast, Dongdaemun Design Plaza’s night market is more modernly vibrant.
 You’ll find a great mix of food, handmade items, and even fashion and dance shows.
 The younger crowd especially loves visiting this night market.

 If you visit the one at Mokdong Stadium, you’ll find a very sports-themed night market.
 Here locals can buy and sell different kinds of sports equipment, and even get their broken sports items repaired.
 In addition, you can view showings of extreme sports, all the while munching on healthy and tasty food.

 Lastly, Cheonggye Plaza’s market is offered in May, July, and September, all of which offer a different season of foods, handicrafts, and performances.
 It is especially great if you’re going with your family.

 While not a traditional night market, as in it is open in the evening rather than at night, checking out Myeongdong is definitely worth the trip.
 Not only are the two biggest department stores – Lotte and Shinsegae – located right by the area, the streets are filled with clothing stores, ranging from small Korean shops to big international brands such as H&M and Forever21.

 And what if you get hungry?
 No problem!
 There are several food stalls spread across the streets of Myeongdong to get your tummy full of yummy.
 In addition to the food vendors, there are also tons of restaurants in the area to soothe your dining needs, even after the shops have already closed for the night.

 Next time you’re planning a night out, you just might want to add a night market in Seoul to your plan as well.
-If you are feeling inspired by all this talk of Korea to test your Korean language skills, you can try our 90 Minute Korean Alphabet Challenge!
+If you are feeling inspired by all of this talk of Korea to learn to read Hangul (the Korean Alphabet), you can try our 90 Minute Korean Alphabet Challenge!

 Photo Credit: BigStockPhoto